10 Ways to Sweat Less this Summer

 Stress is one of the main triggers for excess sweat production.
 Identifying the cause of the stress and treating it, either directly, or by practicing stress-releasing exercises can help you stay calm.
 Try meditation or other proven relaxation techniques, which can help decrease your stress levels and keep stress sweat at bay.
 You can even try a natural relaxant like green tea or use essential oils like lavender and chamomile to keep your stress levels down.

-- You may need a useful sidekick to keep you cool on the hottest of summer days.
+You may need a useful sidekick to keep you cool on the hottest of summer days.
 A mini portable fan or a mist bottle (or a 2-in-in combo!) may just do the trick.
 Spritzing cold water on yourself and letting it evaporate can cool you down.
 Fans can also do the trick when you’re outdoors and away from air-conditioning.
+Remember to take some breaks in the shade as well if the sun is blaring.
+If you suffer from night sweats, you can get a bed fan to keep you cool at night too!

 Look for specially formulated moisture-wicking brands, which are designed to wick moisture away from your skin .
 They keep you dry by pulling sweat away from your skin, and onto the surface of the fabric where it is quickly evaporated.
 You may even want to consider underarm pads or shields, or sweat-proof undershirts, which can absorb your sweat and prevent them from staining your clothes.